 Recycling metal tins and cans at the kerbside

-Metal can be mixed with plastics, foil and glass when presenting your recycling.
+Metals can be mixed with plastics, aluminium foil, cartons and glass when presenting your recycling.

 Yes please: